StatsInImaging/statsinimaging.github.io/_posts/2024-11-08-smi-2025-call-for-tutorials-invited-sessions.md

 ---
 layout: post
-title: Call for tutorials and invited sessions for SMI 2025
+title: Call for Tutorials and Invited Sessions for SMI 2025
 date: 2024-11-08 10:01
 categories: Conference
 ---